elastisys/compliantkubernetes/docs/adr/0011-let-upstream-projects-handle-crds.md

 Chosen option: "Rely on upstream", because it trims fat and reduces astonishment.

 At installation, rely on upstream's approach to install CRDs (see below).
-At upgrade, propagate upstream migration steps in CK8s migration steps in each release notes.
+At upgrade, propagate upstream migration steps in Welkin migration steps in each release notes.
 An [issue template](https://github.com/elastisys/compliantkubernetes-apps/pull/436) was created to ensure we won't forget.

 Since we "vendor in" all Charts, CRDs can be discovered using: